alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/creating-your-survey.md

 - Group questions into meaningful blocks, considering randomization requirements later on.
 - You might benefit from adding a [CAPTCHA](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/advanced/captcha-verification/) or other **Bot Checks**.

-## 📋 Naming Your Questions & Blocks

-### The Golden Rules of Naming
-Think of question names like pet names - they'll stick around forever in your data, so choose wisely.

-Use either:
-- `snake_case` (attention_check)
-- `camelCase` (attentionCheck)

-✅ Good names:
-- `moral_dilemma_1`
-- `consentResponse`
-- `age_check`

-❌ Bad names (will make R cry):
-- `Moral Dilemma 1`
-- `consent response!!`
-- `age.check.#1`

-> 💡 **Pro Tip**: Create a question name index in Word if multiple people will analyze the data.
-Your future self will thank you!

 ## 🔑 Essential Setup Steps

 ### 1. Participant Information (PI) & Consent Forms

-> 💡 **Critical!** These *must* be added to your survey. **Note** Consent, debrief and demographic questions have been added to the lab's Qualtrics Library.
+> 💡 **Critical!** These *must* be added to your survey.
+> **Note** Consent, debrief and demographic questions have been added to the lab's Qualtrics Library.
 Simply navigate to the library from the tab on the top left and go to 'XPhi Lab'.
 Remember to check the template to see how to properly set up early exit options.
->

-1. Get the latest forms:
+1. Adding the consent form:
-   - Ask your lab manager for current PI form
-   - Get the most recent consent form template
+   - The consent form on Qualtrics should be the most updated one
+   - **However**, if you submitted an ethics application for your study, the consent form might need to be updated to include your application code (check with your PI or lab manager)

 2. Set up consent questions:
-   - Always enable "Force Response" (we really need these answers!)
+   - Always enable "Force Response"
+   - Check that your consent questions include both "I consent" and "I do not consent" answer options
-   - Add age verification question (18+)
+   - Ensure that there is an age verification question (18+)
-   - Set up branching logic (see section on randomizetion and logic) to exit if:
+   - Set up branching logic (see section on randomization and logic) to exit if:
-     - Participant doesn't consent
+     - Participant **doesn't** consent
      - Participant is under 18

    > 🚨 **Critical!** Check the template to see how to properly set up early exit options